vatsan127/config-server/Readme.md

 3. **Continue with steps 2-4 above** for creating namespaces and configs.

-⚠️ **BREAKING CHANGE**: The default namespace for Spring Cloud Config has been changed from `default` to `main` to avoid conflicts with reserved namespace names.
+ℹ️ **Note**: The `default` namespace is reserved for system use.
+Spring Cloud Config uses `main` as the default namespace when no label is specified.

-🚨 **Action Required for Existing Users**: If you have existing configurations in a `default` namespace, you must either:

-1. Create a `main` namespace and migrate your configs, OR
-2. Update your Spring Boot applications to explicitly specify the namespace using the `label` parameter

 ---